Department of State Suggested FSOT Reading List

 From the U.S. Department of State Information Guide to the Foreign Service Officer Selection Process:

-gathered over an extended period of time through education, reading, and life experiences.
+The Foreign Service Officer Test (FSOT) measures broad knowledge in world and national affairs, usually gathered over an extended period of time through education, reading, and life experiences.
 The best preparation is a good education, ideally one that includes courses in U.S. and world history, U.S. government and politics, international relations, political science, international economics and trade, geography, literature, English, management, and public administration.
 Familiarity with American society and culture is important.

 Because the test covers such a broad range of topics, it is difficult to provide a formal, comprehensive reading list that will prepare someone to pass the test.
 Below, we suggest an illustrative list of the types of books and other readings that could prove useful.

-The Chicago Manual of Style, 16th Edition
+The Chicago Manual of Style, 17th Edition

 The Elements of Style, 4th Edition